beta-robots/faramotics/README.txt

 KNOWN ISSUES
 1) Assimp version conflict:

   IMPORTANT UPDATE: ROS-Indigo Version has updated its dependency to assimp3.0!
 Great!!
-Forget this point 1) if you are user of ROS-Indigo.
+Forget this point 1) if you are using ROS-Indigo.
+Otherwise read it!

   Some users (specially those using ROS-Hydro) have already installed the assimp library in some 2.x version, which causes conflicts when compiling FaRaMoTics.
 This old version is usually installed at /usr/lib and headers at /usr/include.
-  Instead, when downloading and installing manually assimp3 lib version (assimp.sourceforge.net), installation of library is by default at /usr/local/lib and headers at /usr/local/include.
+  However, when downloading and installing manually assimp3 lib version (assimp.sourceforge.net), installation of library is by default at /usr/local/lib and headers at /usr/local/include.

   Current Solution:
-    To assure that FaRaMoTics is compiled and linked with version 3 of assimp library, include headers at file src/sceneRender.h related to assimp library contain the entire file name.
+    To assure that FaRaMoTics is compiled and linked with version 3 of assimp library, CMakeLists.txt includes the following line:
-    To assure correct linking to assimp version 3, the command:
          FIND_LIBRARY(Assimp_LIBRARIES assimp HINTS /usr/local/lib NO_CMAKE_PATH NO_CMAKE_ENVIRONMENT_PATH)
-    has been added to src/CMakeLists.txt.

   This situation could be fixed by one of the following actions:
-    - ROS updates its assimp usage to version 3.0 (this will be great!)
+    - ROS updates its assimp usage to version 3.0 (this will be great!) -> DONE!
     - Assimp lib provide a Find*.cmake file to precisely locate the installed library and headers (this will be also great!)
     - FaRaMoTics finds some clever CMake configuration that fixes this situation (still thinking ...)

-2) CsceneRender::fullScreen() does not work properly.
+2) Window::fullScreen() does not work properly.
 This is a minor issue, just required for full screen visualization.

+RELEASE NOTE
+This release version has been completely updated, specially in two features:
+      - Use of pose_state_time library for pose3d operations.
+      - Use of assimp library for 3d model import.
+Moreover, some minor bugs have been fixed and the whole code has been reorganized.

+HISTORY
+The first version (not publicited) was developed at IRI (www.iri.upc.edu) by the same author, as a research library for real time map-based particle filter localization.
+This project [2] used "faramotics inside", where hundreds of thousdands rays per second where computed in the correction step of the particle filter in charge of computing 3D localization estimate.

 REFERENCES
 [1]